eurocat2k/logger/README.md

 ```bash
     % ./configure --prefix=<dist directory path>
 ```
-The default mode of Makefile generations is the **autotools** supprted method, in this case you need to have those tools installed.
+The default mode of Makefile generations is the **autotools** supprted method, in this case you need to have those tools pre-installed.

 ```bash
     % ./rebuild.sh